 - For the dressing: Allow eggs to come to room temperature.
 You can speed up the process by placing them in a small bowl of tepid water.

 - Crush the garlic.
 Juice the lemon.
-Melt the coconut oil so that it is liquid, but not hot.
 Separate 1/2 of the eggs, setting the white aside for another use.

 - In your food processor with s-blade attached, blend the egg and egg yolk, mustard, salt, garlic, and lemon juice until well combined.

-- Using the drizzle feature or pouring very slowing, add the olive and coconut oils drop by drop.
+- Using the drizzle feature or pouring very slowing, add the avocado oil drop by drop.
 You are making mayonnaise, and it will begin to emulsify into a thick sauce.
 If it doesn’t, don’t worry.
 It will still taste great.

 - When desired consistency is reached, add anchovy fillets and blend until smooth.